KamaraKader/UnitedRemotPJT/readme.md

 ## what I did not do:

 In the bonus part, I have note done :
-- [As a User, I can dislike a shop, so it won’t be displayed within “Nearby Shops” list during the next 2 hours]
+- As a User, I can dislike a shop, so it won’t be displayed within “Nearby Shops” list during the next 2 hours.

 ## How install the project in locale machine